-Cheltenham Festival William Hill betting offer: bet £10 and get £60 in free bets + £5 for Day 1's races
+Cheltenham Festival William Hill betting offer: bet £10 and get £60 in free bets + £5 for day 1's races

-We are just under a week away from the pinnacle of the jumps season, the Cheltenham Festival, and there is no better time to sign-up for a William Hill account and take advantage of their generous welcome bonus.
+We are just under a week away from the pinnacle of the jumps season, the Cheltenham Festival, and there is no better time to sign-up for a William Hill account and take advantage of their generous £60 welcome bonus below.

 Are you looking for a bookmaker with a rich history deep-rooted in the Cheltenham Festival?
 William Hill are worth considering, and your stunning £40 free bet and £20 welcome bonus are just a click away.